DaphniL/fp-psp-frontend/CONTRIBUTING.md

 # Resources

-Here are some resources to get started with Developemnt
+Here are some resources to get started with development